NikosIoannidis13/Vehicle-Detection-from-Drones/README.md

 --stage : if you want the whole process to be shown on your screen (generate bounding boxes & export them to YOLO format)
 ```
 # 5️⃣  Create the Configuration file
 All runtime options live in a single YAML file.
-The repository ships with configs/baseline.yaml.
+The reposit.ory ships with configs/baseline.yaml.
 In the configuration you can also specify the checkpoint path and the loss history path if you want to load your model from a specific checkpoint.
 Those files should be in the checkpoints directory

 # 5️⃣  Train Faster R‑CNN
 Now we train the model.
 An example of a command is given below :